TheSourceCodeLLC/Source/README.md

   * Unix: `java -jar API.jar`

 # Using Permissions
-Members with the `ADMINISTRATOR` permission will ignore permission requirements.
+Members that permissions do not apply to:
+  Members in a server that have `ADMINISTRATOR` permissions Global Admins as defined in the `config.json`

+Global Admins are the ONLY people who may use commands marked as global.
 Command Breakdown:
 ```
 permissions:
-  <group|user|role>: The type of entity to modify
+  <user|role>: The type of entity to modify
     <target>: The entity to modify
-      parents: Commands relating to parents
-        add: Add a parent to this entity
-          <toAdd>: Name of the parent to add
-        remove: Remove a parent from this entity
-          <toRemove>: Name of the parent to remove
-        list: List this entity's parents
-        clear: Clear this entity's parents
-      permissions: Commands relating to permissions
         set: Set a permission for this entity
           <toSet>: The permission node to set
           <flag>: The flag for the new node